We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - toenails that pull away from the nail bed

-A doctor may diagnose athlete’s foot by the symptoms alone or may order a skin test if he or she is unsure if a fungal infection is causing your symptoms.
+A doctor may diagnose athlete’s foot by the symptoms.
+Or, a doctor may order a skin test if they aren’t sure a fungal infection is causing your symptoms.

-A skin lesion KOH exam is the most common test for athlete’s foot.
-A doctor scrapes off a small area of infected skin and places it in potassium hydroxide (KOH).
+A skin lesion potassium hydroxide exam is the most common test for athlete’s foot.
+A doctor scrapes off a small area of infected skin and places it in potassium hydroxide.
 The KOH destroys normal cells and leaves the fungal cells untouched so they are easy to see under a microscope.

 Athlete’s foot can often be treated with over-the-counter (OTC) topical antifungal medications.
-If OTC medications fail to treat the fungal infection, your doctor may prescribe topical or oral prescription-strength antifungal medications.
+If OTC medications don’t treat your infection, your doctor may prescribe topical or oral prescription-strength antifungal medications.
 Your doctor may also recommend home treatments to help clear up the infection.

 There are many OTC topical antifungal medications, including: